 German shepherds are considered an all-purpose worker.
 They are large dogs with high intelligence.

 Sebaceous cysts are common in basset hounds.
 This dog breed is small and stands at about 14 inches from the shoulder.
 They have heavy bones and powerful legs.
 This dog is designed to sniff out small game.

 Labrador retrievers are large but gentle dogs.
 They are considered the traditional waterdog of Newfoundland and were bred to retrieve hunted ducks and other game.

 READ MORE ABOUT SEBACEOUS CYSTS

 Will Your Veterinarian Drain a Cyst on a Dog?

 Veterinarians are highly skilled professionals.
 They are the only people who should attempt to drain a cyst on a dog.
-Even though they know how to drain a cyst on a dog, it doesn’t mean they will.

 If the cyst is very large (some grow to the size of a golf ball or larger) and is uncomfortable for the dog, the vet may opt to surgically remove it.
 Small, uncomplicated cysts are typically left alone.

 How to Treat a Ruptured Cyst in a Dog